×

 What residency documents or visas did I need if I will be in Siguatepeque for a while?

 "If you are planning to stay in Siguatepeque for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are planning to stay for more than 90 days, you will need to apply for a residency permit or visa extension from the Honduran immigration authorities.
 You may also need to provide proof of sufficient funds to support yourself during your stay, as well as a return or onward travel ticket.
 If you are planning to work or study in Honduras, you will need to apply for the appropriate work or student visa.
 It's important to note that visa requirements can change, so it's always a good idea to check with the Honduran embassy or consulate in your home country before you travel.
 Also, keep in mind that overstaying your visa in Honduras can result in fines and possible deportation, so make sure to keep track of your visa expiration date and apply for an extension if necessary.
-Lastly, always keep copies of your passport and visa documents in a safe place in case of loss or theft," said one person in Siguatepeque.
+Lastly, always keep copies of your passport and visa documents in a safe place in case of loss or theft," said one expat in Siguatepeque.

 AGS Worldwide MoversAGS Worldwide Movers